Spain Student Visa

 04

-The student work allowance for higher-education students, entry, the TIE card, and the path from studies to a work or residence route stay visible after filing.
+The Article 57 position for qualifying higher-study students, entry, the TIE card, and the path from studies to a work or residence route stay visible after filing.

 Means at IPREM